Hotels near Coal Mountain Park

 Which hotels near Coal Mountain Park have laundry facilities?

-Which hotels near Coal Mountain Park have a pool?
+Which hotels near Coal Mountain Park have an outdoor pool?

 Which hotels near Coal Mountain Park have suites or extra space?